Melbourne Gardens provides wheelchairs at the Visitor Centre and The Terrace cafe from 9am-5pm daily.

 The locations of accessible toilets are marked on the Melbourne Map.

-If you are planning to bring in a group that has particular access requirements, or if you would like further information about accessibility at the Royal Botanic Gardens, please contact the Melbourne Visitor centre:
+If you would like further information about accessibility at the Royal Botanic Gardens, please contact the Melbourne Visitor Centre:

 T: +61 3 9252 2429.

 Royal Botanic Gardens Victoria now has an access key for both Cranbourne and Melbourne Gardens.
 This tool allows visitors with people with limited abilities to make informed decisions about their visit to the Gardens.
 It provides detailed information about parking, the gradient of paths and access.
 It also highlights accessible toilets and services that the Gardens provides, such as electric scooters.
 The Melbourne Access Key is available to download in either high contrast or large print formats, and the Cranbourne Access Key can be found in both formats here:

 The Terrace has seating with back rests and designated unisex accessible toilets.
 Wheelchairs are also available from The Gardens Shop, next to The Terrace for a $50 refundable deposit.

 T: +61 3 9820 9590